blacklightpy/vaultofknowledge/Literature/Origin of Writing.md

 ## Types of languages
 - Logoconsonantal scripts (Scripts in which graphemes could be extended phonetically according to the consonants of the words they represent, ignoring the vowels)
 - Logosyllabic scripts (These are scripts in which the graphemes represent morphemes, often polysyllabic morphemes, but when extended phoentically represent single syllables)
-- Logosyllabry (Syllabry is nothing but the collection of syllabic characters)
+- Logosyllabry (It is a syllabry consisting of logosyllabic characters)

 - Alphabets: Consists of consonants and vowels
 - Abjads: Consists only of consonants in the script, leaving the vowels to be inferred by the reader (e.g: Hebrew and Arabic)